 Forward-logistics: Refers to the traditional flow of products from the point of production through to the consumer and reflects a traditional supply chain management perspective focused on product delivery.

-Full-service life: Refers to value-retention processes (VRPs) that enable the fulfillment of a complete new life for every usage cycle of the product, and includes manufacturing (OEM new), comprehensive refurbishment, and remanufacturing.
+Full-service life: Refers to value-retention processes (VRPs) that enable the fulfilment of a completely new life for every usage cycle of the product, and includes manufacturing (OEM new), comprehensive refurbishment, and remanufacturing.
 These processes take place within factory settings and industrial operations.

 In-use product stock: Refers to products in ‘active use’, including those being repaired for return to the original user.
 Different from traditional ‘stock’ terminology, In-Use Product Stock excludes end-of-use (EOU) products that have been removed from the marketplace to be used as input to direct reuse, refurbishment, comprehensive refurbishment, or remanufacturing.
 For purposes of clarity, In-Use Product Stock also excludes end-of-life (EOL) products that have entered recycling or disposal streams.